Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/4-Execution-Sharding-Security/Execution_Sharding_and_Security_Slides.md

 ## Orchestra: Signals

 Signals are sent to all subsystems and act as a "heartbeat".

-Messages sent after a signal arrives on one subsystem cannot arrive at another subsytem until it has received the same signal.
+Messages sent after a signal arrives on one subsystem cannot arrive at another subsystem until it has received the same signal.

 ---